Nerwyn/android-tv-card/README.md

 The touchpad's center acts like a button, with support for the same actions.
 The touchpad's direction actions are activated when the user swipes in a direction, and do not support double tap actions or momentary mode.

-Touchpads support an additional multi-touch mode, which fires alternate actions when more than one finger is used with it.
-This mode is disabled by default but can be enabled by setting it's actions to something other than `Nothing`.
-Multi-touch mode supports tap, double tap, and hold actions.
-Touchpad swipe directions do not support momentary mode, but it's center does.
+Touchpads also support multi-touch mode, which fires alternate actions when more than one finger is used with it.
+This mode is disabled by default but can be enabled by setting a touchpad's multi-touch actions to something other than `Nothing`.
+Multi-touch mode supports center tap, double tap, and hold actions, and direction swipe and hold actions.

 ### Keyboard, Textbox, and Search